 We've imported doas from OpenBSD to replace sudo.

 Picking a name for MidnightBSD was challenging.
 Many domain names related to BSD are in use by different parties. desktopbsd's domain had been purchased but not up yet.
 My list of 35 names didn't last long when I started checking whois records.

 After anything obvious for the desktop was taken, I decided to follow DragonFly's idea of using a living element.
 Many stupid names came up like SharkBSD, HammerHeadBSD, etc. I decided they sounded stupid.
 I thought of TigerBSD; it sounded nice and I could think of some good themes for it.
 However, I was afraid a certain fruit company would get upset with me.
 Finally, I decided to name MidnightBSD after my first cat, Midnight.

 Newer logo designs feature a cat sitting on the moon.
 This was a compromise as so many people hear the name and think of the time of day.
-The current logo on the website is a picture of Midnight's eyes.
-A newer logo design we've been playing with is on cia.vc and the MidnightBSD Developer Blog.
+The previous logo on the website was a picture of Midnight's eyes.

 Also, a cat has a similar shape to the BSD daemon, and there is of course the "cat" command.

-Midnight is ten years old.
-He's a black turkish angora with long hair and gold eyes.
+Midnight was a black turkish angora with long hair and gold eyes.
 When he was younger, he used to shutdown Netscape on me while I was surfing to get attention on my old iMac (OS 9).
-He frequently sits on top of PCs and Macs.
+He frequently sat on top of PCs and Macs.
 He passed away during the summer of 2015 after a battle with cancer.

 At the time of writing, we've released 13 major versions of MidnightBSD since 2006.
 0.1, 0.1.1, 0.2.1, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 1.0, 1.1, 1.2, and 2.0.
 You can read more on the Release Notes page.